kubeslice/worker-operator/README.md

 Copy the env.sample to `.env` and make changes as required

-Get the serviceaccount token and ca from hub cluster (after base64 decode) and copy them into files under `secrets` folder in this repo.
+Get the serviceaccount token and ca from controller cluster (after base64 decode) and copy them into files under `secrets` folder in this repo.

-* HUB_PROJECT_NAMESPACE : namespace for the tenant in hub cluster
+* HUB_PROJECT_NAMESPACE : namespace for the tenant in controller cluster
-* HUB_HOST_ENDPOINT: get hub api endpoint by running `k cluster-info` against the hub cluster
+* HUB_HOST_ENDPOINT: get controller api endpoint by running `k cluster-info` against the controller cluster
-* HUB_TOKEN_FILE : file path where hub token is kept
+* HUB_TOKEN_FILE : file path where controller token is kept
-* HUB_CA_FILE : file path where hub ca file is kept
+* HUB_CA_FILE : file path where controller ca file is kept
 * ENABLE_WEBHOOKS : set to false as webhooks doesn't work locally (TODO: need to think about using telepresence later)

 You can add more env variables to override defaults as needed